Lithgow, New South Wales: Iron and steel industry

 In 1848, iron smelting began in Mittagong, Australia.
 It proved unprofitable for the remainder of the 19th century.
 This situation remained until the early 20th century when no iron ore was being smelted.
 The only iron being cast was by William Sandford in Lithgow.
 His works were bought by G. & C. Hoskins in 1907, who had previously been making iron pipes in Sydney.
 The Lithgow works acquired a reputation for industrial disputes.

 Retail

-Lithgow's range of both small and major retailers include: